finbarkizito/hr-tableau-dashboard/analysis/hiring_strategy.md

 ## The correct interpretation

-Retention is **uniformly strong**, so **headcount outcomes are being driven by hiring volume, not people leaving**.

-Analogy (to make this concrete):
-This is a bucket with very low leakage.
-If the water level changes, it’s because you turned the tap up or down — not because the bucket is cracked.
+Retention is uniformly strong, so **headcount outcomes are being driven by hiring volume, not people leaving** to drive this home, we can relate this to a bucket with very low leakage.
+If the water level changes, it’s because you turned the tap up or down and not because the bucket is cracked.

----

 ## So what?